xgfone/argparse/README.md

 # argparse
 Parse the CLI arguments to a struct.

 The inspiration is from the package of argparse in Python Std Library.
-Since Go doesn't have generic type, but, it may be a little different against argparse.
+Since Go doesn't have generic type, but, the use may be a little different against argparse.

 This module is wrapper of `flag` in go.